Code-Institute-Submissions/Milestone-project3-4/README.md

 ### Bugs

 I had some trouble with the background image.
 When i added new accordions, there was a zoom effect.
 The best solution i could come up with was setting background-repeat: repeat-y and for bigger screens where  have a max-width on the body adding background-size: *length* and background-position: center

+I didn´t know i need different scripts for different pages.
+Now i know.
+I added a js function and all of a sudden my accordions didn´t open.
+I learned from this that if i run a script on every page, it will look for the same variables and if it´s not something that is on every page it will not find them and give an error.

 ## Credits